Meep439/Meep439/README.md

 - 👋 Hi, I’m @Meep439
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and chess
 - 🌱 I’m currently learning Python
 - 😄 Pronouns: they/them
 - ⚡ Fun fact: I started programming Python when I was 8.